Garlic Sesame Miso Mushrooms

 To be honest, I’ve never heard of chickpea miso.
 Now I’m really curious!
 If it’s similar to regular miso then I’m sure it will work just fine.
 I usually use brown miso but red miso works great, too. 🙂

-chickpea miso is also what i would use. it’s wonderfully healthy and soy-free for those avoiding. it has all of the big umami flavor of soy miso, but a bit subtler and less salty in some ways? i’ll try it with the chickpea miso too and report back.
+chickpea miso is also what i would use. it’s wonderfully tasty and soy-free for those avoiding. it has all of the big umami flavor of soy miso, but a bit subtler and less salty in some ways? i’ll try it with the chickpea miso too and report back.

 I’d love to hear how it goes!